bigwiv/Biopython-cn/chr14.rst

 Since the number of motif finding tools is growing rapidly, contributions of new parsers are welcome.

-14.9.4.1??MEME
+14.9.4.1  MEME
 ^^^^^^^^^^^^^^

-Let¡¯s assume, you have run MEME on sequences of your choice with your favorite parameters and saved the output in the file ``meme.out``.
+Letâ€™s assume, you have run MEME on sequences of your choice with your favorite parameters and saved the output in the file ``meme.out``.
 You can retrieve the motifs reported by MEME by running the following piece of code: